STL Research to Exhibit at Oceanology International 2026

 The Neptune 20M system enables transfer of personnel with equipment or cargo from a vessel via a gondola, to a fixed or floating offshore structure with full (6DoF) motion-compensation to remove wave induced motions, with the payload arriving at the target structure with no relative movement between them.

-The Proteus Launch and Recovery Systems with integrated machine vision, are innovative, stand-alone, deck mounting systems, that enable the safe launch and recovery of autonomous or semi-autonomous marine equipment; such as ROVs, AUVs and ASVs, under local or remote control.
+The Proteus Launch and Recovery Systems with integrated machine vision, are innovative, stand-alone, deck mounted solutions, that enable the safe launch and recovery of autonomous or semi-autonomous marine equipment; such as ROVs, AUVs and ASVs, under local or remote control.

 Six degree of freedom (6DOF) Motion Platform.